-The organiser/FMNR must submit to the FIM for approval, the Supplementary Regulations ninety (90) days prior to the first day of the event, together with:
+The Organiser/FMNR must submit to the FIM for approval, the Supplementary Regulations ninety (60) days prior to the first day of the event, together with:

-- A document certifying the measurements and the gradients of the track (as per Art.
-1.13) - A map with provisional location of the Track Marshal posts, Timekeeping tour/room, Timekeeping loops location(s), Ambulances/medical vehicle(s) location(s), firefighter vehicle(s) location(s), etc. (as per Sporting Appendix 1\ PROVISIONAL COURSE/ TRACK MAP) - A copy of the certificate of accuracy for the timekeeping instruments that will be used for the event (As per Art.
-1.21).
+• A document certifying the measurements and the gradients of the track (Cf. Art.
+1.11)\

+- A map with the provisional location of the Track Marshal posts, Timekeeping tour/room, Timekeeping loops location(s), Ambulances/medical vehicle(s) location(s), firefighter vehicle(s) location(s), etc. (Cf. Sporting Appendix 1.A.
+Provisional Course/Track Map) - A copy of the certificate of accuracy for the timekeeping instruments that will be used for the event (Cf. Art.
+1.17)\. \For previously FIM homologated tracks hosted successful attempts, the documents must be available at least 5 days prior to the event or at the request of the FIM Referee.

-Supplementary regulations Template are available upon request to the FIM Administration.
+Supplementary Regulations Template is available upon request to the FIM Administration.

-By making the application, the FMNR must ensure has made the necessary arrangements for essential services (i.e. timing, ambulance, rescue, track marshalls, security, e.o.) and has obtained any necessary authorisations from local authorities, etc.
+By making the application, the FMNR must ensure that it made the necessary arrangements for essential services (i.e. timing, ambulance, rescue, track marshals, security, etc.) and obtained any necessary authorisations from local authorities, etc.